TaokyleYT/WWCTF25-Ouroboros-Writeup/README.md

 I have made a c program that would perfectly solve the challenge.... right?

 Wrong.
-It spited out some error.
-More specificly, `undefined reference to {function}`
+It spitted out some error.
+More specifically, `undefined reference to {function}`

-It turns out that I've overlooked the `gcc` compile line in `chall.py`, as I only thought its going to compile the program.
+It turns out that I've overlooked the `gcc` compile line in `chall.py`, as I only thought it's going to compile the program.
 Turns out, the `-nostdlib` flag in the `gcc` command had messed up the program completely.

 Now, I have to find a way to use `stdio.h` and `stdlib.h` in my program.
 Most obvious way? directly copy the content in those 2 header files into the `main.c`.
 But not only would that make the program too big, it would also make the program too slow (from the huge code output).

 It seems that we need to reinvent std libs.

-## -nostdlib - checkpoint Q&A
+## nostdlib - checkpoint Q&A

 Q - What are the placeholders?\
 A - When the source printing sector encounter `%SOURCE%`, it would replace that with the source code.
 And when it encounter `|`, it would replace that with the next task function.

 Q - What does the `-nostdlib` flag do?
 Why does it affect so much?\
 A - If you think of the basic need for this program, it would be input and output.
 Maybe through scanf and printf.\
 However, they are provided from `stdio.h` and `stdlib.h`.
 The `-nostdlib` flag basically removes all these libraries, and our program would be unable to do them through standard libraries.
 Which we then have to reinvent them ourselves.

-## reinventing stdlibs
+## Reinventing stdlibs

-### identifying what functions we need
+### Identifying what functions we need

 First of all, we need functions related to io operations.\
 Sadly because I have been writing the code following my instincts, many many different stdout methods are used, andwe kinda need lots of functions.\